terenceponce/leetcode-elixir/lib/solutions/01512_number_of_good_pairs/README.md

 My initial solution has a really high runtime and I'm guessing it's because I looped through the hash map after looping through the list.
 I'm guessing the time complexity is `O(n^2)`, but I could be wrong.

+I was able to refine the solution for a bit.
+Since the solution initially involved a hash map counting the number of occurrences, I was able to replace it with `Enum.frequencies/1` because it does the same thing.
+I should probably remember to use that more next time.

+Another refinement that I was able to do was to just replace the whole reduce block with `Enum.map` and `Enum.sum` since the values of the resulting list from `Enum.map` are just integers.

+After refining the solution, I realized that the time complexity is already `O(n)` for the initial solution because we're really only going through everything once.